 A drawing device

+Split the set dataSets into sub-sets denoted layer0, layer1, … layern such that the drawing index of each dataset in one layerx is not null but is otherwise the same.

+Assign a minimum display scale to each layer from the smallest minimum display scale (the largest scale denominator) of the component datasets.

-Split the set dataSets into sub-sets denoted layer0, layer1, … such that the minimum display scale of each dataset in one layerx is the same.
+Split the remaining dataSets (those where drawing index is null) into sub-sets denoted layern+1, layern+2, … such that the minimum display scale of each dataset in one layerx is the same.

+Combine layers which share a common minimum display scale

 Sort the layer1 .. layern by its associated minimum display scale

 Clear the drawing device (e.g. by filling the drawing device with the NODTA colour or pattern.